DHOFAR Insurance Company believes in looking after its customers, thinking globally — and becoming everyone’s insurer of choice.

-DIC has also developed strategic relationships in Europe, the Middle East, and the Far East.
+Dhofar Insurance has also developed strategic relationships in Europe, the Middle East, and the Far East.
 These partnerships have assisted on reinsurance and training aspects, enabling the company to innovate and insure very large risks — sometimes hundreds of millions of Omani Rials — that other companies may have shied away from.
 DIC has systematically increased its net retention and its overall capacity.

 The first-class insurer adheres to the highest standard of business principles and ethics, maintains operational excellence in all business areas, attracts and retains best talent and prides itself on its customer service.
 Customer loyalty is strong, with a widespread distribution network and innovative ways of doing business.